Transfer news: What does each Premier League club need in January?

 Newcastle United – Right back (done), center back, central midfielder

 They have signed Kieran Trippier, which is a great buy.
 Lille center back Sven Botman and Sevilla’s Diego Carlos were their center back targets but neither deal looks likely.
 In the first window under their new owners, Newcastle have a lot of money to spend (everyone knows that) so they will make moves but they may have to pay over the odds.
 Improving their defense is key if they want to stay in the Premier League under Eddie Howe.
-Bruno Guimares from Lyon would be a quality signing if they could make it happen.
+Bruno Guimares from Lyon is a quality signing and adding Dan Burn and Matt Targett on deadline day would be an upgrade on their current options.

 Norwich City – Center backs, striker